Bolicrad/InteractiveCG/README.md

 The environment is now set up and ready for debugging the project you copied from me.
 ### To create a empty project under this environment:

 1. Create a empty Clion Project.
+(Or other IDE supports Cmake)
 2. Copy the src folder in glad to the root of project.
-Drag the main.cpp into src folder.
+3. Drag the main.cpp into src folder.
-3. Under the root of project, create a folder named "includes".
+4. Under the root of project, create a folder named "include".
 For any external libraries, put in this folder.
+> The best practice for adding include libraries is to use ```git submodule add repo_url include/repo_name``` to have those external libraries installed if you are using git.
-4. Then Modify the CMakeLists.txt like this:
+5. Then Modify the CMakeLists.txt like this:
 ```cmake
 cmake_minimum_required(VERSION 3.24)
 project(Your-Project-Name)